alisay/T3A2-A/README.md

 Registered administrators can log in to add additional artworks to the database, and edit or delete artworks they have added.

-Additional features
+### Additional features:
 - wayfinding (find the best route from you to another artwork, from one artwork to another)
 - regular users can login to create a "favourites list" of artworks

-The target audiences are:
+### The target audiences are:
 - Local residents interested in finding out more information about the artworks in their home town.
 - Tourists interested in learning about the culture of the town they are visiting.
 - Those with an academic interest in art, wanting a basic entry point into researching individual public artworks

-Tech stack:
+### Tech stack

-MERN
+Frontend:
+- React
+- Axios
+- Turf JS
+- Netlify

+Backend:
+- Node
+- Express
+- Mongoose
+- MongoDB
+- Express Session
+- Passport
+- AWS S3
+- Heroku
+- Atlas

+Testing:
+- Jest

+Source Control:
+- Git
+- GitHub

+Documention and Planning:
+- Trello
+- Figma
+- Lucid Chart
+- Diagrams.net

 ---
 ## R2.
 Dataflow Diagram